What Makes Boveda the Only Precision Humidity Control?

 But recently the term 2-way humidity “control” (or regulate) has been dumbed down to include the crude releasing or absorbing of moisture, whether the contents of your container needs it or not.

 Think of your remote control.
 Would you be happy to punch in “62” and the TV goes to 80?
 No, you’d chuck the remote out a window with no concern whether it was open.
 If you set your thermostat to 68 in the summer but the furnace fires up, you’d make a thermostat-sized hole in your wall.
-And if you set your cruise control to 65 but you end up getting a ticket going 90, you’ll be cursing your car when you write out that fat citation check.
-All those examples are analogs to what you get from non-Boveda 2-way humidity “control”.
+Both those examples are analogs to what you get from non-Boveda 2-way humidity “control”.
+“Good enough” is satisfactory for some people.
+But not for us.
+And not for your valuable cigars, guitars or cannabis.

 What’s the not-secret ingredient only Boveda has patented to provide precision humidity control?